andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ---
-title: AI and ML will change templating completely
+title: AI & ML will change the game for templates
 description:  Extrapolation and generative AI is cheaper, faster, and more intuitive.
 date: 2023-03-01
 tags: